 Am I a suitable candidate for labiaplasty?

 If the symptoms that you are experiencing relate to the shape and size of your labia, then you may be a good candidate for labiaplasty.
 When you come to see me in the out-patient clinic, I will talk through the problems you are experiencing and then perform an examination of your genital area.
-As this is a very delicate area for patients, the examination is always undertaken in sensitive manner with a female chaperone to give you confidence and reassurance.
+As this is a very delicate area for patients, the examination is always undertaken in a sensitive manner with a female chaperone to give you confidence and reassurance.

 What happens during a labiaplasty procedure?